AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 ### Step 2 - Add an API to your project using Server to Server authentication{#ims-migration-step-2}

 Once your project is created in the Adobe Developer Console, add an API that uses Server to Server authentication.
-Learn how to set up the OAuth Server-to-Server credential in [in Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/){target="_blank"}.
+Learn how to set up the OAuth Server-to-Server credential in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/){target="_blank"}.

 When the API has been successfully connected, you can access the newly generated credentials including Client ID and Client Secret, as well as generate an access token.